 • Yoga encourages people to practice “mindfulness,” which can help combat stress over the long-term.

 • Non-impact moves help get the stress-relieving benefits of physical exercise.

 When you’re stressed to the max, climbing onto the yoga mat might not be your first move.
 But for some, it could be a smart one.
 Stress can contribute to headaches, and taking steps to reduce stress may help some people avoid them.

-Here are five ways yoga can reduce your stress — both in the studio and on-the-go.
+Five ways yoga can reduce your stress — Both in the studio and on-the-go.

 There’s a reason people say, “take a deep breath.”
 Deep breathing literally slows your sympathetic nervous system, which acts a lot like a gas pedal for your body, says Donielle Wilson, ND, CPM, CNS, author of The Stress Remedy.
 Yoga uses slow — and most importantly, deep — belly breaths to lower your body’s levels of the stress hormone cortisol as well as supply your brain with more of the oxygen it needs to work at its best.
 The result: You’re calmer and better able to solve the problems causing you stress.

 2. It Teaches Mindfulness

 When people are stressed, it could be because they’re dwelling on the past or worrying about the future.
 Yoga, however, encourages people to pay attention to their feelings in the present moment, a skill often termed “mindfulness.”
 Practicing mindfulness techniques within your yoga practice — and then implementing them throughout the day — can help combat stress over the long-term, Wilson says.
 In fact, one study in the American Journal of Health Promotion found that people significantly reduced their stress levels after participating in an eight-week program in which they learned, practiced, and applied “mindfulness meditation” to daily life situations.
 Even better, the participants maintained the stress-slashing results three months later.
 1